 *This post contains Amazon Affiliate links

 One of the biggest milestones most toddler parents look forward to is the day they can say goodbye to diapers!
+Learn how to use the 3 day potty training method to potty train a toddler in one weekend!

 During the first few years of life, your baby uses 8-10 diapers per day.
 The average family spends about $1,000 per year on diapers!

 For many parents, potty training toddlers cannot come soon enough.
-Learn how to potty train a toddler in just one weekend!

 What Age Can You Start Potty Training Your Toddler?